jedcn/talk-learning-with-tools/README.md

 bear at all.
 When quizzed about it afterward, the people who miss the bear are *sure* that it wasn't there.

+It turns out if you watch that video without the instruction to count the number of passes, you see the gorilla 100% of the time.

 What lessons can be learned here?
 When you brain is busy you can become blind to the obvious.
 And, you can be blind to your blindness.